 Only the bare minimum number of female searchers remained behind on the frontlines to maintain operational effectiveness, which enabled the infantry to continue to do their due diligence during the cordon and search battlefield operations concerning the Afghan women.

 Tensions were high, and resentment took root.

-The men did not appreciate what was said about them, especially considering that they had been on their best behavior up and until then.
+The men did not appreciate what was said about them, especially considering that they had been on their best behavior up until then.
 Which no longer became the case after that.
 The grunts ensured that the remaining female searchers answered for the actions and slanderous words that their female counterparts had made to incur their rage.
 Justified or not, that’s just the way it is.
-Actions have consequences, and someone always has to pay for the mistakes.
+Actions have consequences, and someone always has to pay for their mistakes.

 Being hated was draining, and so was the intense heat.
 When the grunts passed out from heatstroke or dehydration, their animosity wouldn’t even allow them to accept help from the female corpsman trying to give them an IV.
 It was heartbreaking to watch the men put their health in jeopardy to avoid her touch or aid.